LOS ANGELES - Rep. Karen Bass joined MSNBC's Alex Witt to discuss North Korea and the Trump administration's continually changing policies.

 On the campaign trail, then-candidate Donald J. Trump asked the African-American community “What do you have to lose?” in reference to voting for him.
 When the Rep.

-WASHINGTON – Today, Rep. Karen Bass (D-Calif.) issued the following statement upon the passing of her friend, Emmy-winning producer Steven Bochco.
+WASHINGTON - Rep. Karen Bass (D-Calif.) today issued the following statement after President Trump withdrew from the Iran Nuclear Deal.